 The Steel pipe is made of cold rolled, heavy sheet steel, rivited so at to leave it smooth inside.
-The pipe is covered with a constant of the pipe is covered with a constant of the pipe is made of staves matched and grouved, bound with heavy iron bands, treated chemically against rust and coated with a preparation that will stand climate and will practically exclude moisture.
+The pipe is covered with a preparation that makes it rust proof.
+The wood pipe is made of staves matched and grouved, bound with heavy iron bands, treated chemically against rust and coated with a preparation that will stand climate and will practically exclude moisture.
 The entire length is of even diameter.
 Obstructions will not lodge in it.
 Manufactured in all sizes up to SIXTY INCHES.